-In accordance with the school’s Equal Opportunities, SEN and Inclusion Policies (see school policies), all children at Parklands Community Primary School will be given full access to the National Curriculum/Early Years Foundation Stage Curriculum.
+In accordance with the school’s Equal Opportunities and SEN policies, all children at Parklands Community Primary & Nursery School are given full access to the National Curriculum/Early Years Foundation Stage Curriculum.
 Staff endeavour to help all children to reach their full potential irrespective of race, physical ability, gender, age or learning ability.

 A detailed report outlining provision for pupils with Special Educational Needs & Disabilities (SEND) at Parklands is contained within the School Offer document, which is available on the school website.

 The Revised National Special Educational Needs and Disability Code of Practice

 Parklands complies with government guidance and SEND Code of Practice, which sets out statutory guidance for schools.
 This can be downloaded via the link below.